SWIFTSIM/swiftgalaxy/paper.md

 Despite being tailored for use with SWIFT simulations, SWIFTGalaxy is modular: it has interchangeable interfaces to different halo catalogue formats.
 In addition to the preferred SOAP format, the Velociraptor [@Elahi2019] and [Caesar](https://github.com/dnarayanan/caesar) formats are also supported, and adding support for other formats is straightforward by design.
 A "standalone" mode is also available so that the other features of SWIFTGalaxy can be used on arbitrary collections of particles even if no halo catalogue is available or desired.

 SWIFTGalaxy is hosted on [GitHub](https://github.com/SWIFTSIM/swiftgalaxy) and has documentation available through [ReadTheDocs](https://swiftgalaxy.readthedocs.io).
-The first research article using the package has recently appeared [@Trayford2025]; many more projects using it are currently ongoing, especially in the context of the COLIBRE simulations project (Schaye et al., in preparation; Chaikin et al., in preparation).
+The first research article using the package has recently appeared [@Trayford2025]; many more projects using it are currently ongoing, especially in the context of the COLIBRE simulations project [@Schaye2025; @Chaikin2025].

 # Acknowledgements